CaronCaron/CaronCaron.github.io/_pages/research & publications.md

 *<font color=CadetBlue>[1] __Zhang Y__, Khan A, Niu X. A numerical study of deformation-rupture of ferrofluid layer in a ternary flow. <br></font>*

 The 12th National Conference on Fluid Mechanics (NCFM 2022) at Xian, China (Nov 2022)<br>
-*[2] __Zhang Y__, Khan A, Niu X. Phase Field Simulation of Magnetically Controlled Deformation Rupture of a Magnetic Fluid Layer on a Liquid Substrate [C] Summary of the 12th National fluid mechanics Academic Conference.
+*[2] __Zhang Y__, Khan A, Niu X-D. Phase Field Simulation of Magnetically Controlled Deformation Rupture of a Magnetic Fluid Layer on a Liquid Substrate [C] Summary of the 12th National fluid mechanics Academic Conference.
 2022:1.<br>*
 *DOI:10.26914/c.cnkihy.2022.068744 <br>*

 *[3] Niu X-D, Khan A, __Zhang Y-C__.
 A simplified phase-field lattice Boltzmann method with a self-corrected magnetic field for the evolution of spike structures in ferrofluids [C] Summary of the 12th National fluid mechanics Academic Conference.
 2022:1.<br>*